 Canada might not be so strict about how users access the internet.
 But the fact is, it’s still part of the Five Eyes alliance, which means your sensitive data is always at risk.
 To avoid all of this, one must use a Virtual Private Network.
 But which one you should opt for?
 Find out in this full best Canadian VPN review.

 The initials stand for Virtual Private Network.
 It refers to a method where users are able to connect to a large private network that is supported by servers scattered across the world.

-These two regulations have caused a lot of discomfort among Canadians, and most are now curious whether their personal data can be used against them.
+The Canadian Copyright Modernization Act was introduced to the parliament back in 2011.
+Despite unanimous opposition and a lot of discomfort among Canadians, Conservatives were able to pass the bill due to their majority. and most are now curious whether their personal data can be used against them.

 Content Blocking and Filtering Restrictions in Canada

 Canada is a country that celebrates its people’s freedom of choice.
 All the popular social media sites, like Facebook, Youtube, and Instagram, are easy to access.
 However, some restrictions may apply on some websites in Canada.